 The state of Mississippi became a member of SARA on January 1, 2016.
 Mississippi State University received approval from the Mississippi Commission on College Accreditation (MCCA) to participate in SARA on July 27, 2016.
 MCCA is recognized by SREB as the State Portal Entity for Mississippi.

 Colleges or universities in a SARA state only need their home state authorization to offer online education to any other SARA member state.
 Not every state has joined SARA, but most have.
-A current list of member states can be found here.
+A current list of member states can be found at the NC-SARA website.

 State authorization rules are subject to change.
 Please check back to this site for more information concerning MSU and authorization of states for online education courses.